PKP class EP07

 PKP class EP07 is a class of standard-gauge electric locomotives used primarily for passenger trains in Poland.
 They are rebuilt EU07 class locomotives, which in turn are the direct successors to the post-war British EU06 series locomotives.
 The only operators of this locomotive series are PKP Intercity and Polregio.

-These locomotives constitute the vast majority of electric locomotives still serving the PKP Group today - they are used to drive both light and heavy passenger trains.
+These locomotives constitute the vast majority of electric locomotives still serving the PKP Group today - they are used to drive both light and heavy passenger trains through the whole of Poland.